-The cloud hosting industry in 2019 witnessed an all-time high with a large number of investments, partnerships and product launches by big players.
-What was most surprising though the year was the number of SMBs taking the plunge with cloud services to avail data storage facilities in a bid to improve their product offerings.
+The cloud hosting industry in 2019-20 witnessed an all-time high with a large number of investments, partnerships, and product launches by the big players.
+What was most surprising though the year was the number of SMBs taking the plunge with cloud services to avail data storage facilities in a bid to improve product offerings.

 These speculations might be rife, but a consistent theme that emerges through these events is that the cloud industry is here for good.
-And some of the signs of their legacy were sown last year when it reached a staggering USD 216 billion in number as an industry.
+The global cloud computing market size is expected to grow from USD 371.4 billion in 2020 to USD 832.1 billion by 2025, at a Compound Annual Growth Rate (CAGR) of 17.5%.

 Top cloud computing trends and predictions

 Let us see which cloud computing trends will be seen in 2021, and also, let us evaluate which predictions will cement the future of this industry further.

 1. More data centers

 Datacenter expansion has been on the horizon of many business heads simply for the reason that expanding their reach to other cities or countries gives them a local advantage and helps them deal with latency issues of data networks.
 Alibaba Cloud’s entry in India was one such strategic move that was geared towards giving a better service to their Indian customers and expanding their business horizon in the same region.
 Banks and financial institutions are comfortable with providing real estate capital to cloud providers who seek to build more data centers because of the ROI this industry has given over the years.
 This is why it is safe to say that this trend will continue and probably be the top trend for 2021 as well.